batuhangonenc/solutions-for-cs/README.md

 - change_at ( int pos, datatype arg ), changes the value of node in the position to given arg.

+- void swap ( int pos1, int pos2 ), assign the data in pos1 to pos2, and pos2 to pos1.

 - push_front ( datatype arg ), adds a node with arg to front of the list.

 - push_end ( datatype arg ), adds a node with arg to end of the list.